 The frontosa is considered to be a very handsome fish and is one of the top picks of cichlid breeders.
-It is quite large in size, reaching about 14 inches or more, and has very extravagant coloration.
+It is quite large, reaching about 14 inches or more, and has very extravagant coloration.

 It has about 6 black bands with a background that is white or blue.
 Some fish even have a gold touch on their dorsal fins.
-The coloring makes it a great-looking fish and a good addition for show aquariums.
+The coloring makes it a great-looking fish and a good addition to showing aquariums.

 Frontosa also are known as the humphead cichlid as both sexes have a hump on the head (which can only be seen in adult fish).
 The male fish will have a bigger hump and longer fins.